-Accepting a significantly smaller incoming class this fall means that Hampshire will become a smaller institution, even as we aggressively explore long-term partnerships.
+Accepting a significantly smaller incoming class this fall means that Hampshire will become a smaller institution.
 We care deeply for our employees and are committed to a process where all employees are supported through any transition, and where decisions are predicated on respect, dignity, and appreciation for people's well-being.
 We can't anticipate the exact impacts on employment and we understand how unsettling this can be.
 It's our intention to keep staff and faculty engaged and updated as the process unfolds.

 Potential employment decisions affecting faculty will depend on academic needs and will be led by the Dean of Faculty office in consultation with the academic deans and senior leadership.

-As President Nelson wrote in her letter to campus on February 13, on Tuesday, February 19, supervisors and Human Resources will have private conversations with staff members whose positions are being eliminated, and will give staff members 60 days notice at that time.
-And since we know that we’ll need another workforce reduction this semester, we expect to make those notifications on or near April 1.
+Supervisors and Human Resources will have private conversations with staff members whose positions are being eliminated, and will give staff members 60 days notice at that time.
+And since we know that we’ll need another workforce reduction this semester, we expect to make those notifications on or near April 30.

 There is no way to do layoffs that doesn't cause pain or hardship.
 And being in a small and close community makes this situation all the more difficult.
 Our ultimate goal is and has been to secure Hampshire's future.
 Not doing layoffs will hasten Hampshire's closing.
 In becoming a smaller school, we'll be better able to stabilize our finances, which will give us time to pursue the best options for bringing about the next iteration of the College.

 As we navigate these difficult times, Human Resources wants to make employees aware of resources available for support.
 These resources relate to a variety of topics including unemployment and Mass Hire Career Centers, counseling services through our employee assistance program, workshops, life insurance conversion information, as well as some information that may provide assistance in coping with personal job loss and helping co-workers through job loss.